ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug

-_A clear and concise description of what the bug is and what the expected behaviour was:_
+_A clear and concise description of what the bug is and what the expected behaviour was.
+If applicable, add screenshots to help explain your problem:_

 ## To reproduce